WWU-IETC-R-Collab/MI-Analysis/CEDEN_Benthic_Data.md

 To assign risk regions to the data with spatial coordinates, I used the RiskRegions_DWSC_Update_9292020.shp shapefile obtained from the Tox Box.

+## Inputs

+CEDEN Benthic excel file with some edits for making it easier to load into R

+/data/ceden_data_edited.xlsx

+CEDEN Water Quality data, also with formatting edits from raw data

+data/ceden_wq.xlsx

+## Output

+Table for CEDEN Benthic Data with Risk Regions added:

+/data/output_tables/ceden_with_RR.csv

+Table that has CEDEN Benthic data and Water Quality data combined based on spatial and temporal analysis:

+/data/output_tables/ceden_benthic_WQ.csv

 ## Load in libraries and data